 Concrete barriers can be installed in specific places and are sometimes cast in place.
 They are secured to the floor with cement.
 Sometimes concrete barriers are reinforced with steel or metal to help provide more robust protection from crashes.

-Safety barriers made from galvanised steel are incredibly common – especially at roadsides.
+Safety barriers made from galvanized steel are incredibly common – especially at roadsides.
 These often take the form of long stretches of barrier that segregate traffic and provide protection from vehicles moving in different directions.

 Plastic and polymer barriers